-ASA has \$100,000 in bonds outstanding at December 31, 2022 and 2021.
-The bonds have a fixed interest rate of 2.673% payable semi-annually and mature on July 1, 2031.
+ASA has \$100,000 in bonds outstanding at December 31, 2023 and 2022.
+The bonds have a fixed interest rate of 2.673% payable semi-annually and mature, with the entire principal being due on July 1, 2031.
 ASA incurred issuance costs of approximately \$1,034 which are being amortized over the life of the bonds and have been netted against bond payable as required under accounting standards.